claragauer/Bachelor_Titanic/README.md

 - Ensure that all dependencies are properly installed before running the scripts.
 - The `titanic.csv` dataset is the foundation for all analyses; do not modify it unless absolutely necessary.

-## Suggestions

-- Rename `titanic.ipynb` to `titanic_analysis.ipynb` for better clarity.
-- Document profiling or configuration files (e.g., `pdf.code-profile`) if applicable.

----

-Feel free to reach out if you have any questions or need further clarification on the contents of this repository.